wenchy/tableau/README.md

 - [x] map: scalable or dynamic map size.
 - [x] map: smart recognition of empty value at any position.
 - [x] nesting: unlimited nesting of message, list, and map.
+- [ ] nesting: the composite type's first element can be composite type.

 ### Default Values
 Each scalar type's default value is same as protobuf.